We recommend you review this information before getting pierced and bookmark this page to refer to during the healing process.*

 Avoid anything that may irritate or contaminate your fresh piercing including alcohol, smoking, vaping, chewing tobacco, mouthwash, whitening toothpaste, spicy and very hot temperature foods and beverages, and contact with other people’s bodily fluids.

 A waterproof, transparent wound cover can be applied over your piercing to protect it while healing.
-We recommend Nexcare Tegaderm Transparent Dressing, which can be found at ENSO Piercing + Adornment or in the wound care section of most grocery and drug stores.
+We recommend Nexcare Tegaderm Transparent Dressing, which can be found in the wound care section of most grocery and drug stores.
 The dressing should be applied to clean, dry skin and replaced as needed for approximately 4-6 weeks.
 Do not use if you are allergic to adhesives or if a skin irritation occurs.

 Anchor piercings are more susceptible to being bumped and snagged, so it is very important to be mindful of your piercing as long as you have it, even after it has healed.
 If you notice your piercing is red, raised, bruised, or not sitting evenly under your skin, you should come in as soon as possible to have it looked at.